-The mission of the Customer Advisory Board is to serve as BestCities’ marketplace co-creation partner, providing counsel on trends and operational experiences to help guide the future direction of the Alliance.
+The mission of the Strategic Thinkers is to serve as BestCities’ marketplace co-creation partner, providing counsel on trends and operational experiences to help guide the future direction of the Alliance.
 One of the fundamental values of BestCities is our commitment to results-driven partnerships so we have recruited key association and meeting executives to not only share their experience, unique insights and knowledge but to also become international Brand Ambassadors for BestCities.

 International Society on Thrombosis and Haemostasis -ISTH-